Abhirup-Sarkar/Neog.camp-lesson-3/README.md

 # Neog.camp-lesson-3
- Coding component library using HTML and CSS
+ Created a website using HTML and CSS.